karaxnim/karax/readme.rst

 - Leverage Nim's macro system to produce a framework that allows for the development of applications that are boilerplate free.
 - Keep it small, keep it fast, keep it flexible.

+Todo
+====

+- Expose a way to access the attached real DOM element so that scroll positions etc can be used.
+- Expose a nice API to do Ajax requests.